 Analysis of samples collected at various stations throughout the watershed gives an overall representation of the quality of stormwater discharges.
 The monitoring also aids in the identification of pollutant sources, as well as the assessment of Program effectiveness.
-Feedback provided by the monitoring program allows for changes to be made in the implementation of other Program aspects to resolve any problems and reduce pollutants that may exist.
-This adaptive management strategy should eventually show improved water quality through the stormwater monitoring program.
-The stormwater monitoring program includes the following components.
+Feedback provided by the SMP allows for changes to be made in the implementation of other Program aspects to resolve any problems and reduce pollutants that may exist.
+This adaptive management strategy should eventually show improved water quality through the SMP.
+The SMP includes the following components.